-- Eisenhower State Park: Admittedly, this was probably our first time visiting a state park in Texas.
+Admittedly, this was probably our first time visiting a state park in Texas.
 Since it was an easy, 45-minute drive from our house, it was perfect for a morning of exploring!
 We found two trails that were great for kids and provided some beautiful views of Lake Texoma.
 Our 9-, 6- and 4-year-old could easily manage the trails on their own, and our 2-year-old was also quite the determined little hiker.
 Make sure to reserve your day pass online, pack some water and snacks, and make it a morning!

-1 Day Kid-Friendly Outdoor Adventures
+1-Day Kid-Friendly Outdoor Adventures

 A few weeks ago, my husband had some time off of work and we wanted to up the adventure just a bit.
-We headed about two hours south west to find:
+We headed about two hours southwest to find:

-- Dinosaur Valley State Park: Our first stop of the day was this beautiful state park.
-We consulted the map to show us to the dinosaur tracks and set off to find them.
-We didn’t have much luck at first and took a few “advanced” trails.
+Our first stop of the day was this beautiful state park.
+We consulted the map to show us the dinosaur tracks, then set off to find them.
+We didn’t have much luck at first and accidentally took a few “advanced” trails.
 We finally ended up at the Main Track Site and all was well!
-There is a section roped off where you can see tracks clearly and the same area is a perfect place for kids to play in the river.
+There is a section roped off where you can see tracks clearly, and that same area is a perfect place for kids to play in the shallow river.
 Set up on the beach area and enjoy a couple hours of splashing and playing.
-Important note: If you walk in the river, wear good shoes that aren’t slippery (not that I fell or anything)… Make sure to check their Facebook page or website to make sure the trails are open and tracks are visible and buy your pass online!
+Important note: If you walk in the river, wear good shoes that aren’t slippery (not that I fell or anything)… Make sure to check their Facebook page or website to be sure the trails are open and tracks are visible, and buy your pass online!